SteveDoyle2/pyNastran/docs/html_docs/installation/installation.rst

 ``pip install pyNastran``

+That will install the minimum set of what you need to run pyNastran (so no GUI).
+If you want GUI functionality, chances are you have PyQt5 or PySide2, but don't have vtk.
+Vtk is a bit more challenging on Windows, but there is website to help with that.

+Additionally, the software can **optionally** use matplotlib, pandas, h5py, colorama, but chances are you already have those.
+If you don't, they're very easy to install.

 Python
 ------
 The software is tested against:
  * Python 3.7 **(Windows/Linux)**
  * Python 3.8 **(Windows/Linux)**
+ * Python 3.9 **(Windows/Linux)**  (availible in pyNastran 1.4)

 Packages
 --------
-pyNastran is tested against a range of package versions (lowest to highest based on availbility), so should work.
+pyNastran is tested against a range of package versions (lowest to highest based on availbility), so it should work.
 The recommended set of packages are:

  * **Required**: